Anirudhsekar96/Noisy_SGD/README.md

+# Adaptively Preconditioned Stochastic Gradient Langevin Dynamics

+In this project, we try to implementent a Noisy Stochastic Gradient Descent based approach for non-convex optimization.
+The key intution is to precondition the noise in Stochastic Gradient Langevin Dynamics with a running average of momentum and variance of first order gradients.

+The paper was accepted in International Confenrence on Machine Learning (ICML 2019) Workshop on Understanding and Improving Genrealization in Deep Learning (https://arxiv.org/abs/1906.04324).

 # Examples on CIFAR-10

-In this example, we test GGDO on the standard CIFAR-10 image classification dataset, comparing with several baseline methods including: SGD, AdaGrad, Adam, AMSGrad, ADABound, and AMSBound.
+In this example, we test ASGLD (Adaptively Preconditioned Stochastic Gradient Langevin Dynamics) on the standard CIFAR-10 image classification dataset, comparing with several baseline methods including: SGD, AdaGrad, Adam, AMSGrad, ADABound, and AMSBound.

 The implementation is highly based on [this project](https://github.com/kuangliu/pytorch-cifar)  [and this project](https://github.com/Luolc/AdaBound/tree/master/demos/cifar10).